Skip to content

 Perseus constellation map by IAU and Sky&Telescope magazine

 Perseus is best-known for containing the radiant of the annual Perseid meteor shower, which peaks in mid-August.
 The constellation is also home to a number of notable deep sky objects.
-These include the Alpha Persei Cluster, a magnitude 1.2 open cluster centred on Mirfak, the open clusters Messier 34 and the Double Cluster (NGC 869 and NGC 884), the emission nebula NGC 1499, also known as the California Nebula, the planetary nebula Messier 76 (the Little Dumbbell Nebula), and the Seyfert galaxy NGC 1275 (Perseus A), the central member of the Perseus Cluster of galaxies.
+These include the Alpha Persei Cluster, a magnitude 1.2 open cluster centred on Mirfak, the open clusters Messier 34 and the Double Cluster (NGC 869 and NGC 884), the emission nebula NGC 1499, also known as the California Nebula, the reflection nebula NGC 1333 (the Embryo Nebula), the planetary nebula Messier 76 (the Little Dumbbell Nebula), and the Seyfert galaxy NGC 1275 (Perseus A), the central member of the Perseus Cluster of galaxies.

 The best time of year to see the stars and deep sky objects in Perseus is during the month of December.